Highlights from the Ratings and Financial Report for Ault Global Holdings Inc. (DPW)

 DPW’s Market Performance

-Volatility was left at 7.89%, however, over the last 30 days, the volatility rate increased by 6.94%, as shares sank -13.45% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.42% lower at present.
+Volatility was left at 8.10%, however, over the last 30 days, the volatility rate increased by 6.90%, as shares sank -14.93% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.26% upper at present.

 Insider Trading